Get data from APIs and other remote data interfaces through scripted inputs

 Run scripts continuously

 If you want the script to run continuously, write the script to never exit and set it on a short interval.
-This helps to ensure that if there is a problem the script gets restarted.
-Splunk Enterprise keeps track of scripts it has spawned and shuts them down on exit.
+This helps to ensure that if a problem occurs, the script restarts.
+Splunk Enterprise keeps track of scripts it spawned and shuts them down on exit.

 Use a wrapper script

-It is best practice to write a wrapper script for scripted inputs that use commands with arguments.
-In some cases, the command can contain special characters that the scripted input escapes when it validates text that you have entered in Splunk Web.
-This causes updates to a previously configured input to fail to save.
+As a best practice, write a wrapper script for scripted inputs that use commands with arguments.
+In some cases, the command can contain special characters that the scripted input escapes when it validates text that you enter in Splunk Web.
+Updates to a previously configured input will then fail to save.

-;) when it validates text.
-For example, the following scripted input is not correctly saved when you edit it in Splunk Web because the scripted input escapes the equals (=) sign in the parameter to the
+When validating text, Splunk Enterprise escapes characters that can't be in paths, such as the equal sign (=) and semicolon (;).
+For example, the following scripted input is not correctly saved when you edit it in Splunk Web because the scripted input escapes the equal (=) sign in the parameter to the myUtil.py utility:

 [script://$SPLUNK_HOME/etc/apps/myApp/bin/myUtil.py file=my_datacsv] disabled = false